RenchuSong/PRESS/README.md

 Step 5.
 Follow core/src/press_core_test_client.cpp to test your loading logic with ReadRoadnetFromDataSource and AddGPSTrajectoryAndMapMatch APIs.

 Step 6.
 Re-compile the PRESS core service and test your code.
 PRESS core will log to core/logs/ folder.
-Can can also comment out
+You can also comment out
 ```
   // Daemonize.
   daemonize();